Language Models Are Greedy Reasoners: A Systematic Formal Analysis of Chain-of-Thought: Results

-\paragraph{How do LLMs reason step-by-step?} We explore how often certain types of proof steps appear in correct vs incorrect proofs, and whether proof accuracy is correlated with the presence of specific types of proof steps.
-Figure \ref{fig:textdavinci002_proof_accuracy} breaks down the bars further (in darker red and blue) to indicate the fraction of examples that contain proof steps other than canonical steps.
-We make the following observations: \begin{enumerate}[itemsep=0pt,topsep=0pt,leftmargin=*] \item Most predicted proof steps are strictly-valid, in both correct and incorrect proofs. \item LLMs tend to skip steps by producing non-atomic steps, just as humans do when they verbalize their reasoning. \item Most incorrect proofs contain misleading steps and invalid steps.
+\paragraph{How do LLMs reason step-by-step?} We investigate the fraction of correct and incorrect proofs that contain various types of proof steps, and whether the correctness of the proof is correlated with the presence of specific types of proof steps.
+Figure \ref{fig:textdavinci002_proof_accuracy} breaks down the bars further (in darker red and blue) to indicate the fraction of proofs that contain proof steps other than canonical steps, since most predicted proof steps were canonical (in the 5-hop experiments with fictional ontology, they constitute $93.2\%$ of proof steps).
+We make the following observations: \begin{enumerate}[noitemsep,topsep=-0.3pt,leftmargin=*] \item Most predicted proof steps are strictly-valid (in the 5-hop experiments with fictional ontology, $93.2\%$ of proof steps are strictly-valid, $2.4\%$ are broadly-valid, and $5.9\%$ are invalid). \item LLMs tend to skip steps by producing non-atomic steps, just as humans do when they verbalize their reasoning (in the 5-hop experiments with fictional ontology, $2.4\%$ of proof steps are non-atomic, even though all steps in the few-shot examples are atomic). \item Most incorrect proofs contain misleading steps and invalid steps.
 This suggests that the source of the incorrect reasoning is either a due to a misleading step or an invalid step that causes the model to produce steps that do not belong to the gold proof. \end{enumerate} Intriguingly, some correct proofs also contain misleading steps and invalid steps, which implies that the model is sometimes able to recover from these ``mistakes'' and return to the gold proof.
 We analyze this behavior in greater detail in section \ref{sec:error_analysis}.